Infinity-harmonic maps and morphisms: Infinity-harmonic Maps Into Spheres

 It is well known that in the presence of sufficient symmetry the harmonic map equation can be reduced to an ordinary differential equation.
-In this section we use ideas similar to those of Scheon and Yau's and Smith's about harmonic maps to find infinity harmonic maps into spheres.
+In this section we use ideas similar to those of Schoen and Yau's and Smith's about harmonic maps to find infinity-harmonic maps into spheres.